 email: String!

-phone: String # New field, optional
+phone: String # New field, optional—old clients ignore it

 }

-# Deprecate old fields
+# Deprecate old fields gracefully

 type User {